 The primary objective of the Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios to support its business and maximize the stockholders' value.
-To maintain or adjust the capital structure, the Company may adjust the dividend payment to stockholders, return capital to stockholders or issue new shares.
+The Company manages its capital structure and makes adjustment to it.
+In light of changes in economic conditions, the Company may adjust the dividend payment to stockholders, return capital to stockholders or issue new shares.